 - Submit an online reimbursement request through:

-- Printout of the maximum reimbursement rate for your travel destination
+- Maximum reimbursement rate for your travel destination

 Arriving early, staying later, or combining business and personal travel